-1. A cumulative 3.0 or higher GPA that led to the bachelor's degree from a U.S. regionally accredited institution.
-If the GPA is below 3.0, a minimum score of 153 qualitative reasoning and a minimum score of

-144 verbal reasoning or com on the Graduate Record Examination (GRE) or a minimum score of 410 (68th percentile) on the Miller Analogies test (MAT) will be required.

-- 2. Those who are in the process of completing their undergraduate degree must complete all classes by June 30.
+- A cumulative 3.0 or higher GPA that led to the bachelor's degree from a U.S. regionally accredited institution.
+If the GPA is below 3.0, a minimum score of 153 qualitative reasoning and a minimum score of 144 verbal reasoning or com on the Graduate Record Examination (GRE) or a minimum score of 410 (68th percentile) on the Miller Analogies test (MAT) will be required. - 2.
+Those who are in the process of completing their undergraduate degree must complete all classes by June 30.
 You will be provisionally admitted based on the following: 1) a submission of an official degree completion letter in your application packet, 2) submission of official transcripts by the end of the fourth week of the first semester in order to remain in the program, and 3) meeting all admission requirements. - 3.
-Earned a grade of a B- or higher in a course in statistics or a research methods. - 4.
-Complete Saint Leo University graduate school application. - 5.
+Complete Saint Leo University graduate school application. - 4.
 One official copy of all academic transcripts, including undergraduate and graduate coursework.
 Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office.
 Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a National Association of Credential Evaluation Services (NACES) approved evaluation service.
 Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University.
-They must arrive in envelopes sealed by the Registrar. - 6.
-Provide three letters of recommendation.
+They must arrive in envelopes sealed by the Registrar. - Provide three letters of recommendation.
 Recommendations should include one academic source, one professional source, and one additional source from either of the above.
-Letters from co-workers or personal relationships will not be accepted - 7.
-Résumé includes education, work history, volunteer history and references - 8.
-A personal statement of 3-5 double-spaced, typewritten pages addressing the following questions: - 1.
-What are your specific professional goals?
+Letters from co-workers or personal relationships will not be accepted - 6.
+Résumé includes education, work history, volunteer history and references - 7.
+A personal statement of 3-5 double-spaced, typewritten pages addressing the following questions:

+- 1. What are your specific professional goals?
 How would the Saint Leo University Master of Social Work Program, with its emphasis on advanced clinical social work practice and management, help you to achieve your goals? - 2.
 Please describe how you will complete the normal daytime work hours for internships. - 3.
 What particular personal strengths do you bring to the social work profession?
 What limitations do you perceive you have?
 How have both been demonstrated? - 4.
-What other personal or professional experiences or qualities do you see as aiding you in your goals? - 9.
-Social Work practicum and employment agencies frequently require criminal background checks for students and employees.
+What other personal or professional experiences or qualities do you see as aiding you in your goals? - Social Work practicum and employment agencies frequently require criminal background checks for students and employees.
 While past convictions do not necessarily preclude admission to the MSW Program, they may affect availability of practicum placements and future employability.